riboviz/riboviz/docs/user/prep-riboviz-run-nextflow.md

 then this will fail as `-params-file` has value `/Mok-tinysim_config.yaml` and not `/home/$USER/riboviz/example-datasets/simulated/mok/Mok-tinysim_config.yaml`.
 This is because the bash shell expands all the environment variables in the command (within `${...}`) *before* it runs the command (and, so, before the variables are defined).
 In such cases, either provide the path to `<CONFIG_FILE>` or define the variables using `export`.

+**Note:** If a configuration file contains environment variable tokens then you **must** provide values for these when running the workflow.

 ---

 ## Validate configuration